WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 - If you ask a question, and they say something different, then you need to ask why

-## What courses in Workday do I need to complete?

-These are the key courses you need to do:
-- Law at Work - Privacy for the Private Sector
-- Law at Work - Sexual Harassment Prevention
-- Law at Work - Workplace Bullying
-- Law at Work - Anti-discrimination and Equal Opportunity
-- Acceptable Workplace Behaviour at WEHI

-These are the courses you could do if interested:
-- Understanding Risk Management
-- WEHI Child Safe Training
-- Workday basics

-These are the ones you can ignore as you are 100% remote:
-- Safety Orientation Program - Laboratory
-- Safety Orientation Program - General

 ## What should I put in the public wiki?